 That’s what I wrote and repeated to myself:

 “I thought I needed coffee to keep me going.
 To act as an anchor.
 To help me relax.
-I’m just scared of losing all this.
-But there are other ways, better ways to achieve this.
+I’ve already given up so much and I don’t know if I have it in to give up something else I love.
+But there are other ways, better ways to keep going and seek comfort.
 15+ cups of coffee a day can’t be good for me.
 I’ll just decrease slowly when I’m ready – it’s okay to be imperfect.
 Plus, I need to try AIP for myself and to help my clients.’’

 Notice that my new script didn’t say: “I’m the best dietitian the world has ever seen.
 I can stop drinking coffee cold-turkey whenever I want.
 I don’t need it.”